osg-htc/operations/docs/services/gracc-corrections.md

 Limitations
 -----------

-Additional corrections can be written, but some attributes are protected.
-GRACC uses specific attributes to detect duplicate records.
+Additional corrections can be written, but some attributes are used to detect duplicate records, and are therefore protected from corrections.
 Protected records for summarization are:

     EndTime, RawVOName, RawProjectName, DN, Processors, ResourceType, CommonName, Host_description, Resource_ExitCode, Grid, ReportableVOName, ProbeName